Hemakshi24/migrant-health-connect/README.md

 📍 Usage
 This prototype is designed to demonstrate feasibility and provide a foundation for scaling into a full product.
 It serves as a submission-ready version for SIH evaluation.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.